juliafmorgado/30DaysOtel/week2/day9.md

 ## What I'm taking into Day 10

-Today we learned the **Tracing API**—the core of manual instrumentation:
+Today we learned the **Tracing API**, the methods we call to create spans manually:

 **Key skills:**
 - Creating spans with `startActiveSpan` / `start_as_current_span`